Indianapolis Car Accident Attorneys

 - What to do after an accident

-Determining Liability After a Car Accident
+Determining Liability After a Car Accident in Indiana

 Indiana is one of many states to follow a traditional, fault-based car accident and insurance system.
 This means that, after an accident, you must prove that the other party was at fault to bring a claim against their insurance company.
 You could also be entitled to compensation from your own auto insurance provider, depending on the type of insurance coverage you have.